Nullsson/ns-build/README.md

-# TP-LINK-Unchained
+# ns-build

-A small utility tool used to scan for office lights and plugs.
-This repository will soon be recycled.
+An in-house build tool used for projects at Nullsson.